Noevenzahn/counter/README.md

 # Working with numbers?

-To dive deeper in creating React Apps from scratch I created this simple PWA, useful if you need to count something or need a random number.
+To dive deeper into creating React Apps from scratch, I created this simple PWA, useful if you need to count something or need a random number.